 A downside to owning blue gold is that it lacks durability and you have to be very careful with your jewellery.
 However, if you take great care of your jewellery it should be with you for a while.
 Otherwise, your exclusively blue item may just need some maintenance and extra love and care throughout the years.

 Is Blue Gold Real?

-Blue gold is “real” as it does contain real gold.
+It is “real” as it does contain real gold.
 The amount of pure gold depends on the amount of karats the piece has.
 The general amount of pure gold in blue gold is around 46% which equates to around 11 karats.
 The remaining percentage is made up of indium or gallium and other Intermetallic compounds.

-Generally, a surface plating of blue gold can be created by a gold plating of the surface, followed by indium plating, with layer thickness matching the 1:2 atomic ratio.
+Generally, a surface plating of blue golds can be created by a gold plating of the surface, followed by indium plating, with layer thickness matching the 1:2 atomic ratio.
 A heat treatment is then used to cause interdiffusion of the metals and formation of the required intermetallic compound.

 Is Blue Gold Expensive?

-Blue gold is valuable and rare, therefore it is fairly expensive.
+This gold is valuable and rare, therefore it is fairly expensive.
 The price of blue gold depends on the item itself and the number of Karats within it.
 However, a blue gold ring would most likely be a less expensive option than a gold ring that is closer to pure gold.

 What Does Blue Gold Jewellery Symbolise Or Say About You?

-Blue gold is suave, distinct and makes a statement against traditional jewellery norms.
+This gold is suave, distinct and makes a statement against traditional jewellery norms.
 The colour blue generally symbolises wisdom, depth and serenity – wearing the colour embodies such statements.

 What Are Some Popular Jewellery Styles For Blue Gold?